oconnor663/cpp_rust_talk/readme.txt

             - DANGEROUS in C++
         - pushing a string into a Vec example
             - try to return the Vec
+            - note that Vec::push() has no lifetime annotations. the lifetime is an implicit property of the element type.
     - mutability
         - simple example with a couple of aliasing variables
         - getting two &T's out of a Vec is fine, but two &mut T's are annoying